Streaming approximation resistance of every ordering CSP: The streaming space lower bound

-We prove \autoref{lemma:g_n-upper-bound} in \autoref{sec:g_n-upper-bound}.
-We note that this lemma is more technically involved than \autoref{lemma:g_y-lower-bound} and this is the proof that needs the notion of ``small partition expanders''.
-Finally the following lemma asserts the indistinguishability of $\cG^Y$ and $\cG^N$ to small space streaming algorithms.
-We remark that this lemma follows directly from the work of~\cite{CGS+21}.
+We prove \ref{lemma:n-upper-bound} in \ref{sec:n-upper-bound}.
+We note that this lemma is more technically involved than \ref{lemma:y-lower-bound} and this is the proof that needs the notion of ``small partition expanders''.
+Finally, the following lemma asserts the indistinguishability of $\cY$ and $\cN$ to small space streaming algorithms.
+We remark that this lemma follows directly from the work of \cite{CGS+22-linear-space}, but we prove it for completeness in \ref{sec:streaming}.